Epidemic Diseases Act, 1897

 The Epidemic Diseases Act, 1897 is a law which was first enacted to tackle bubonic plague in Mumbai (formerly Bombay) in former British India.
 The law is meant for containment of epidemics by providing special powers that are required for the implementation of containment measures to control the spread of the disease.

 Legal provisions

-Section 2 of the Act reads:
+Before the 2020 amendment Section 2 of the Act reads: